bridge-protocol/bridge-protocol-js/docs/passport-claim.md

 ---
 id: passport-claim
-title: Bridge Encrypted Claims
+title: Bridge Verified Claims
-sidebar_label: Encrypted Claims
+sidebar_label: Verified Claims
 ---

 A Bridge Passport may contain encrypted claims packages that were issued to the passport from another passport.